andmulLABS01/Deployment_3AM/README.md

 ## Steps:

 ### 1. Create your own Jenkins Server and install the following on the server:
-   - Install "python3.10-venv" - Needed for the Test Stage in Jenkins
+   - Install "python3.10-venv" - Needed to set up the Build Stage in Jenkins
-   - Install "python3-pip"
+   - Install "python3-pip" - Needed to set up the Build Stage in Jenkins
    - Install "unzip" - Needed to unzip files

 ### 2. Create a multibranch pipeline and run the build for the application